2026 UN Water Conference Stakeholders

 As guided by resolution A/RES/78/327other relevant non-governmental organizations, including civil society organizations, academic institutions, the scientific community, the private sector and philanthropic organizations whose work is relevant to the Conference and are not in consultative status with ECOSOC or accredited to the previous United Nations Conferences mentioned above, must receive special accreditation in order to participate in the Conference and the preparatory meeting as observers.

-First Round of Special Accreditation - CLOSED on 21st March 2025
+First Round of Special Accreditation - CLOSED - Final List now published

-Applications are currently being reviewed on the basis of their background and involvement in the implementation and follow up of SDG 6.
-The President of the General Assembly will draw up the list of recommended organizations and submit it to Member States for their consideration on a non-objection basis.
-Approved organizations will be notified by the Secretariat after Member States review.
+[NEW!]
+The President of the General Assembly has drawn up the list of recommended organizations and submitted it to Member States for their consideration on a non-objection basis.

 Once an organization or entity receives special accreditation, it will be able to register representatives to participate at the 2026 UN Water Conference and its preparatory meeting - when registration for those events opens for this category of participants.